onzfonz/comp227/src/content/3/en/part3d.md

 <div class="content">

-There are usually constraints that we want to apply to the data that is stored in our application's database.
+Typically, we want to constrain the data we store in our application's database.
-As an example, our application shouldn't accept tasks that have a missing or empty `content` property.
+For example, we shouldn't store nor even accept tasks that have a missing or empty `content` property.
 The validity of the task is checked in the route handler:

 ```js